 Studying abroad in America for UK students

-Thinking about doing your degree in America but unsure if you have enough dollar to fund university across the pond?
+Thinking about doing your degree in America but unsure if you have enough dollars to fund university across the pond?
 We've got you!

 This guide will serve as an introduction to the different degrees on offer and how much each one costs, what kind of financial support is available for international students, how the American higher education system works and what you need to do to apply.